tom-mi/iBrew/README.md

   ✕ iKettle 2.0   ✓ SmarterCoffee

   The payload is generated everytime the coffee machine brews.
-The actioncounter increases with every boil Formula temperature is above 0 then it was boilded with formula temperature enabled.
-There seems to be some packed time available.
+The actioncounter increases with every brewing?

   Payload maximum is 8.
 So if 8 check again, if there is more history month checked only accepts value from 1..0c